 – Yolanda Contreras (“Can Anybody Hear Me?
 How White Nonprofit Writing Standards Erase BIPOC Voices—and Why That Is Definitely Not OK,” Community-Centric Fundraising, November 30, 2020)

-Ideally, your editing team should reflect people from different backgrounds, including those who share identities and expertness with your program participants.
+Ideally, your editing team should reflect people from different backgrounds, including those who share identities and expertise with your program participants.

 But…what if it doesn’t?
 Or what if your editing team is…just you?